vmware-archive/cascade/README.md

 ```verilog
 >>> include path/to/file.v;
 ```
-If you'd like to use additional search paths, you can start Cascade using the ```-I``` flag and provide a list of colon-separated alternatives.
+If you'd like to use additional search paths, you can start Cascade using the ```-I``` flag and provide a list of semicolon-separated alternatives.
 Cascade will try each of these paths as a prefix, in order, until it finds a match.
 ```
 *NIX $ ./bin/cascade -I path/to/dir1:path/to/dir2
 ```